 Emotional intimacy is not too difficult if you have allowed your characters to create enough sexual tension to get to this point, which according to Roni is “beyond vital”.
 Without it, the scene will have no meaning, and the influence it has on the characters and ultimately the story will be less believable.
 However, avoid cheesy euphemisms, she says, you don’t have to use the clinical or crude terms, but if you do, use ones that don’t make your readers laugh or roll their eyes”.

 Let your characters laugh though.
 Kissing or getting naked with someone can be awkward and a little humour can help ease nerves and bring the characters closer together.
+And if humour doesn’t work, maybe they turn to substances, illegal or legal (weed, alcohol, etc.).

 Finally, don’t be shy to do your research.
 Speak to friends who won’t giggle excessively and who will give a good opinion!
 EL James has admitted to phoning her Audi dealership and asking them if it was possible to have sex in the back of an Audi R8.
 They said no, so she went down there herself, sat in one and thought that it would be!